samah222/BookShopGUI/README.md

 - [Project Description](#project-description)

 ## Project Overview
-The Books Shop Management System is a Java application built to assist managers to handle daily operations more effectively.
+The Books Shop Management System is a Java application built to assist users to handle daily operations more effectively.
 This system simplify the core tasks like managing orders, inventory control, payment processing, and customer information management, making all these task accessible even to users with limited technical skills.